priyadhanu14/Graph-Neural-Networks-and-Explainable-AI-for-Understanding-Brain-Neural-Burst-Patterns/README.md

 5. **Validates** with an automated ablation suite (label-shuffle, edge randomisation, degree-preserving shuffles, LOSO CV).

-> **Goal:** reveal repeated local motifs that consistently precede network
-> bursts and may act as triggers.
+> **Goal:** reveal repeated patterns that consistently precede network bursts and may act as triggers.

 ---
 @mastersthesis{dhanasekaran2025gnn,